Woman arrested for alleged connection to Amite shooting that left two teens injured

 AMITE - A woman who allegedly played a role in the Monday evening shooting of two teenagers in Amite was arrested and charged with principal to attempted murder.

-Natajaa Williams, 18, was arrested Tuesday and charged with principal to attempted first-degree murder after the shooting at Martin Luther King Boulevard and South Fifth Street left a 17-year-old and an 18-year-old injured.
+Nastajaa Williams, 18, was arrested Tuesday and charged with principal to attempted first-degree murder after the shooting at Martin Luther King Boulevard and South Fifth Street left a 17-year-old and an 18-year-old injured.

 Amite Police said that one person was shot in the abdomen and the other in the head, but their conditions have not yet been released.